 We challenged Thrive staffers to test a Microstep for 32 days and write about their progress.
 The result?
 Some very honest and encouraging Microstep Diaries, like this one.

-Thrive staffer: Summer Borowski, Director of Branded Content
+Thrive staffer: Summer Mattice, Director of Client Experience

 Microstep: Set aside just a few minutes each night to write in a journal.